amazon-archives/amazon-cognito-identity-js/README.md

 </pre>

-**Step 2.** Confirming a registered user using a confirmation code.
+**Use case 2.** Confirming a registered user using a confirmation code.

 <pre class="prettyprint">
     cognitoUser.confirmRegistration('123456', true, function(err, result) {